 When am I covered?

 Coverage begins on the date of hire.
-Medical benefits are payable from the first day of injury; payment of lost wages are addressed in the question, When are wage-loss payments made?
+Medical benefits are payable from the first day of injury; payment of lost wages are addressed in the question,

 How do I get the benefits?